Rinke Khanna

-Rinke Khanna (born Rinkle Jatin Khanna; 27 July 1977) is a former Indian actress.
+Rinke Khanna (born Rinke Jatin Khanna; 27 July 1977) is a former Indian actress.
 She is the youngest daughter of actress Dimple Kapadia and actor Rajesh Khanna, sister of Twinkle Khanna.
 She made her film debut with Pyaar Mein Kabhi Kabhi (1999), changing her original screen name from Rinkle to Rinke.
 In Mujhe Kucch Kehna Hai, she played a supporting role.

 Personal life

 Khanna was born on 27 July 1977 in Bombay (now Mumbai) to actors Rajesh Khanna and Dimple Kapadia.
 She is the youngest daughter of her parents.
-Her elder sister, Twinkle Khanna, and cousin Karan Kapadia, are actors.
+Her elder sister, Twinkle Khanna, and maternal aunt Simple Kapadia, are actors.
+Her brother-in-law is actor Akshay Kumar.

 Khanna married businessman Samir Saran on 8 February 2003 and lives in London with her husband and two children.